QueVani/SDF01-2025/README.md

 - 💡 I'm currently learning **GitHub and version control** before diving into coding.
 - 🎓 Soon, I'll be exploring **HTML, CSS, and JavaScript**!
-- 🤖 I love problem-solving and working on creative projects.
+- 🤖 I enjoy the challenge of figuring things out, it gives me a sense of satisfaction when everything clicks together and works the way it should.
-- 🔥 Looking forward to building my first real-world application.
+- 🔥 I can't wait to apply everything I have learned and turning ideas into something functional.

 ---